Corporate human rights reporting in Australia has changed.

 The Modern Slavery Act 2018 (Cth) makes boards responsible for public statements about their entities’ efforts to assess and manage the risk of modern slavery in their operations and supply chains.
 More importantly, it has triggered an increase in stakeholder expectations around human rights and is influencing major business decisions in terms of investment, partnership or procurement.

-The financial services sector faces an elevated risk of modern slavery within its operations and supply chains as a result of intersecting factors, including:
+The sector faces an elevated risk of modern slavery within its operations and supply chains as a result of factors such as:

 A practical guide

-KPMG Australia and the Australian Human Rights Commission have collaborated to bring you ‘Financial Services & Modern Slavery’, a practical guide to:
+KPMG Australia and the Australian Human Rights Commission have collaborated to bring you ‘Property, construction & modern slavery’, a practical guide to:

-- highlight particular modern slavery risks prevalent in the financial services sector, including in banking, insurance, investment and asset management
+- highlight particular modern slavery risks prevalent in the property and construction sector

-- provide tips for the financial services sector on leading practice and a rights-based approach to managing modern slavery risk
+- provide tips for the property and construction sector on leading practice and a rights-based approach to managing modern slavery risk

 - foster transparent modern slavery reporting for the benefit of business, government and the people at risk of harm.